Loading...

 And here are the key words for today.

-We're looking at feedback.
+We're looking at feedback, of course.

-Of course, we've already gathered that, and now we have four different types of feedback, which we'll cover in today's lesson and the definitions of those.
+And now we have four different types of feedback, which we'll cover in today's lesson and the definitions of those.

 Today's lesson's going to be divided into three sections.